Updated July 19, 2023

 ABAC allows an enterprise to extend existing roles using attributes and policies.
 By adding context, authorization decisions can be made based not only on a user’s role, but also by taking into account who or what that user is related to, what that user needs access to, where that user needs access from, when that user needs access, and how that user is accessing the requested information.
 ABAC does this by using policies built upon the individual attributes using natural language.
 For example, a policy may be written as follows: “Doctors can view medical records of any patient in their department and update any patient record that is directly assigned to them, during working hours, and from an approved device.”
 By creating a policy that is easy to understand, with context around a user and what s/he should have access to, access control becomes far more robust.
 This functionality expands the scope of RBAC significantly.
 We no longer need hundreds of overloaded roles, and administrators can add, remove, or reorganize departments and other attributes without having to rewrite the policy.
 At the end of the day, fewer roles mean simpler role management and easier identity management.
 Moreover, ABAC enables the execution of business initiatives not previously possible via RBAC alone.

-What makes PBAC and ABAC important?
+What makes PBAC with ABAC important?

 To learn more about PBAC and ABAC, check out our articles: